radical-cybertools/radical.pilot/docs/source/user_guide/12_list_of_environment_variables.rst

       - Boolean to turn on and off Reporter
       - TRUE
     * - <NS>_LOG_TGT
-      - Where to report to
+      - Where to report to.
+List of comma separated targets ["0"/"null", "1"/"stdout", "2"/"stderr", "."/"<log_name>"] to write the debug output for a corresponding namespace NS.
       - #TODO

 .. raw:: html